appsparkler/study/android-kotlin/view-binding.md

 }
 ```

-## In the `AppCompat` class, lateinit the var so that it can be used with multiple methods, inflate the layout and set the content view
+## In the `AppCompat` class, lateinit the `viewBinding` var so that it can be used with multiple methods, inflate the layout and set the content view
 ```kt
 private lateinit var viewBinding: ActivityMainBinding override fun onCreate {